s-digiro/NyavaScript/README.md

     probably better off being done in syntax parsing
 [ ] Garbage collector
-[ ] Evaluate List should be refactored into more functions so its easier to read [ ] Allow multiple lists in root, without tacking on a root list as a new
+[ ] Evaluate List should be refactored into more functions so its easier to read [ ] Maybe strings should be lists of chars?
-    function.
-Maybe as a vector of refvals
-[ ] Maybe strings should be lists of chars?
 Or maybe permanently quoted symbols?
     Pick one
 [ ] List macro